22 Digital Business Trends for 2023

 Outputs are easily quantified things that we produce—number of products or features, number of releases, or velocity of development teams.
 Outcomes are the things that result when we finally deliver those features and the customer problems are solved.
 True value is realized in these outcomes, both for the business and for the user or customer.— Melissa Perri, Escaping the Build Trap

-Grounded in lean/agile practices, good product management requires an organization to deliver value in small increments over time based on continuous testing and learning.
-Common product management activities include A/B testing, user interviews, quantitative user research, conversion rate optimization, and others.
+Finally, taking cues from digital lean/agile practices, continuous improvement requires an organization to deliver value in small increments over time based on iterative testing and learning cycles.
+Common digital product management activities to support this include A/B testing, user interviews, quantitative user research, conversion rate optimization, and others.

 Further reading: Product Management and the Build Trap